Rachana-Shirke/performwell-connected-final/README.md

 ---

 If you want structured output (e.g., preserve line breaks/paragraphs instead of joining into one line), I can show you how to format that next.

+Good—this is exactly the kind of image **PaddleOCR handles well.

+I’ll give you correct modules + clean working code to extract text from this type of image.

+---

+✅ 1.
+Install Correct Modules

+Run this in terminal:

+pip install paddlepaddle paddleocr opencv-python pillow

+---

+✅ 2.
+Working OCR Code (Accurate + Clean)

+from paddleocr import PaddleOCR import cv2

+# Initialize OCR
+ocr = PaddleOCR(use_angle_cls=True, lang='en')

+# Load image
+image_path = "test.png"   # <-- replace with your image name
+img = cv2.imread(image_path)

+# Run OCR
+result = ocr.ocr(img, cls=True)

+# Extract text line by line
+extracted_text = []

+for line in result[0]:
+    text = line[1][0]
+    confidence = line[1][1]

+    extracted_text.append(text)
+    print(f"{text} (Confidence: {confidence:.2f})")

+# Final combined text
+print("\n--- Final Extracted Text ---")
+print("\n".join(extracted_text))

+---

+✅ 3.
+Expected Output from Your Image

+From your uploaded image, OCR will roughly extract:

+This is a lot of 12 point text to test the ocr code and see if it works on all types of file format.
+The quick brown dog jumped over the ...

+(Black boxes will appear as missing/uncertain text — that’s normal.)

+---

+✅ 4.
+Important Tips (VERY IMPORTANT ⚡)

+Your image is slightly blurred + skewed, so accuracy improves if you preprocess:

+Add this before OCR:

+# Convert to grayscale
+gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)

+# Optional: threshold for better clarity
+_, thresh = cv2.threshold(gray, 150, 255, cv2.THRESH_BINARY)

+# Use processed image
+result = ocr.ocr(thresh, cls=True)

+---

+✅ 5.
+Common Mistakes (Avoid These)

+❌ Wrong path (image.png not found)

+❌ Not installing paddlepaddle

+❌ Using low-quality image

+❌ Forgetting cls=True (important for rotated text)

+---

+🔥 Best Setup for Your Project

+Since you're building backend systems:

+Use PaddleOCR + FastAPI

+Add preprocessing (OpenCV)

+Store extracted text in PostgreSQL

+---

+If you want next step, I can help you:

+👉 Extract structured data (Name, Date, etc.) from OCR 👉 Or build complete OCR API backend (production ready)